Digital-Methods-HASS/AU773285_Elk-r_Johanne/Final project/READ ME.md

 # Greenland - better off with or without Denmark
 ## Introduction
-This is the data, R-project and the HTML for our final project "Greenland - better off with or without Denmark"
+This is the data, R-project and the HTML for Emil Uhre Sørensen's, Rasmus Andsbjerg Johansen's, Jonas Kolborg Nørgaard's and Johanne Elkær Hansen's final project "Greenland - better off with or without Denmark"

 > ## Licence
 > All the work is published under a license Attribution 4.0 International by Creative Commons.